Variable Rate Deep Image Compression with Modulated Autoencoder: Experiments

 \subsection{Results}

-Fig.~\ref{fig:test} shows the R-D operational curves for the proposed MAE and the two baselines, for both PSNR and MS-SSIM.
-We can see that the best R-D performance is obtained by using independent models.
+We use MS-SSIM~(dB)\footnote{MS-SSIM~(dB) is computed as $\shortminus10\log_{10}(1\shortminus\text{MS-SSIM})$~\cite{johnston2018improved}} and PSNR~(dB) to evaluate image distortion.
+Fig.~\ref{fig:clic} and Fig.~\ref{fig:kodak} show the R-D operational curves for the proposed MAE and the two baselines on the CLIC 2019 Professional dataset and the Kodak dataset, respectively.
+In addition, it also includes JPEG~\cite{wallace1992jpeg}, JPEG2000~\cite{jpg2000} and BPG~\cite{bpg} coding methods to demonstrate their performance.
+For both of them, we can see that the best R-D performance is obtained by using independent models.
 Hyperprior models also have superior R-D performance.
 Bottleneck scaling is satisfactory for high bitrates, closer to the optimal R-D operational point of the autoencoder, but degrades for lower bitrates.
-Interestingly, bottleneck scaling cannot achieve as low bitrates as independent models since the autoencoder is optimized for high bitrate.
+Interestingly, bottleneck scaling cannot achieve as low bitrates as independent models since the autoencoder is optimized for a high bitrate.
 This can be observed in the R-D curve as a narrower range of bitrates.
+Note that our independent models results did not achieve the same performance as in ~\cite{balle2016end} and ~\cite{balle2018variational} due to the different training datasets.
 The proposed MAEs can achieve an R-D performance very close to the corresponding independent models, demonstrating that multi-layer modulation with joint training is a more powerful mechanism to achieve effective variable rate compression.

-The main advantage of bottleneck scaling and MAEs is that the autoencoder is shared, which results in much fewer parameters than independent models, which depend on the number of R-D tradeoffs (see Table.~\ref{memory_requirements}).
+The main advantage of bottleneck scaling and MAEs is that the autoencoder is shared, which results in much fewer parameters than independent models, which depend on the number of R-D tradeoffs (Table~\ref{memory_requirements}).
 Both methods have a small overhead due to the modulating networks or the scaling factors (which is smaller in bottleneck scaling).